Embiid has 37, Harden a triple-double as 76ers beat Knicks

 Embiid scored 34 and Harden had 27 points and 12 assists Friday in the All-Star guard’s first game since the 76ers acquired the 10-time All-Star and Paul Millsap for Ben Simmons, Seth Curry, Andre Drummond and two future first-round picks in a Feb.
 10 trade.

-Harden and Embiid got huge ovations from the plenty of Sixers fans in Madison Square Garden, then combined to score Philadelphia’s first 11 points.
+Harden and Embiid combined to score Philadelphia’s first 11 points.
 Harden made a 3-pointer that gave the Sixers a 38-35 lead after one.

-But the cheers were replaced by plenty of groans as the game went on, with the teams combining to commit 60 fouls.
+But the pace eventually slowed down, with Rivers seeing all the fouls and saying to himself: “This game’s going to be a while.”

+The teams combined to commit 50 fouls.
+Philadelphia finished 39 of 44 at the line and New York was 22 for 35.

 TIP-INS

-76ers: Coach Doc Rivers said he wasn’t worried about Tobias Harris after the forward was just 2 for 9 for six points against Minnesota while so many other Sixers had big nights.
+76ers: Rivers said he wasn’t worried about Tobias Harris after the forward was just 2 for 9 for six points against Minnesota while so many other Sixers had big nights.
 “He had great shots,” Rivers said.
 “Listen, we’re in the wins business.
 We’re not trying to keep everybody happy, because if that’s true then we’d be in the loss business.”
+Harris was 3 for 9 Sunday.

-Knicks: Coach Tom Thibodeau said he couldn’t say yet if Derrick Rose would be able to play next month.
+Knicks: Thibodeau said he couldn’t say yet if Derrick Rose would be able to play next month.
 Rose had a procedure Friday for a skin infection on his surgically repaired right ankle that has sidelined him for two months.
-“You just have to sort of let him go through it and be patient with it,” Thibodeau said. … Rookie Jericho Sims got in again as the backup center to Mitchell Robinson and both fouled out early in the fourth quarter.
-Thibodeau said the Knicks will be rotating their centers, sometimes based on matchups and sometimes based on just wanting to get a look at a player.
+“You just have to sort of let him go through it and be patient with it,” Thibodeau said. … Rookie Jericho Sims got in again as the backup center to Mitchell Robinson, with both fouling out early in the fourth.
+Veteran Nerlens Noel didn’t play as he battles foot problems.
+Thibodeau said the Knicks will be rotating their centers.

 DOC ON DRUMMOND